farzaa/WordSearch/README.md

 **The Puzzle:**

-The first line will have 2 number seperated by a space.
-The first number will be the height of the puzzle, and then second number will be the width of the puzzle.
+The first line will have 2 numbers seperated by a space.
+The first number will be the height of the puzzle, and the second number will be the width of the puzzle.
 The puzzle itself is an assortment of letters.

 **Sample Puzzle:**